 Three dead in Zachary murder-suicide

-ZACHARY, La. - Multiple people were shot in what sources described as a possible murder-suicide involving what sources said are family members Wednesday afternoon.
+ZACHARY, La. - Multiple people were shot in what police believe is a murder-suicide involving what sources said are family members Wednesday afternoon.

 Three people were killed.